One person killed in wildfire near Saint-Tropez

 Thousands of residents and holidaymakers were forced to evacuate as more than 900 firefighters worked to contain the blaze, backed by water-dumping planes and helicopters.

-Some 1,300 people staying at a campsite in the village of Bormes-les-Mimosas, near Saint Tropez, were evacuated, as were 12 campsites.
+Some 1,300 people staying at a campsite in the village of Bormes-les-Mimosas, near Saint-Tropez, were evacuated, as were 12 other campsites.

-Evacuations have also taken places in the villages of Le Mole and Grimaud, while Gonafron and La Croix Valmer were also hit.
+Evacuations have also taken place in the villages of Le Mole and Grimaud, while Gonafron and La Croix-Valmer were also hit.

-Thomas Dombry, mayor of La-Garde-Freinet village, told AFP: “We’ve never seen it spread with such speed, it was three or four times the usual.”
+Thomas Dombry, mayor of La Garde-Freinet village, told reporters: “We’ve never seen it spread with such speed, it was three or four times the usual.”

-French President Emmanuel Macron on Tuesday left his nearby summer retreat to thank the firefighters for their efforts.
+French president Emmanuel Macron left his nearby summer retreat on Tuesday to thank the firefighters for their efforts.

-The Mediterranean region has suffered extreme and deadly wildfires in recent weeks across parts of Greece, Turkey, Spain, Portugal as well as Algeria and Morocco.
+The Mediterranean region has suffered extreme and deadly wildfires in recent weeks across parts of Greece, Turkey, Spain and Portugal as well as Algeria and Morocco.

 Join our new commenting forum